 development is encouraged to take place by registered plan of subdivision.

-Development adjacent to a provincial highway is subject to review, approval and permits, including any proposed active transportation infrastructure.
+Development adjacent to a provincial highway is subject to Ministry of Transportation review, approval and permits, including any proposed active transportation infrastructure.

 All new lots shall have direct frontage on a publicly maintained road.